“Eminently appealing, McKenna could almost have carried the piece by himself.” Exeunt Magazine.

 In March 2016 he played Noye in Noye’s Fludde by Benjamin Britten with Streatham & Clapham High School and performed as a Soloist in Gerald Finzi’s Let us Garlands Bring conducted by Nic Pendlebury as part of Shapeshifter season; he also took part in the Easter workshop with BYO under the direction of Elaine Kidd and David Gowland.

 He was a finalist in the recent Elizabeth Schumann Lieder competition at Trinity and competed in the Rosenblatt Recital Singing Prize where he was highly commended.
 Tom was cast as Sarge in Stephen McNeff’s Banished, which was written for Trinity Laban, where he created the role for the premiere.
 He was highly praised for his portrayal of Sarge in several publications including Opera Magazine.
 In the Summer of 2016 he sang as a chorus member for Opéra de Baugé as part of their summer season in La Perichole by Offenbach and L'incoronazione di Poppea by Monteverdi.
 In November of 2017 he was cast again by Stephen Mcneff to create the role of The Farmer for his most recent children’s opera The Burning Boy that was premiered in several venues in Cornwall and received good praise in The Times.
+He will be performing the same role again in July of this year as part of the Three Choirs Festival at Tewksbury Abbey.
+Most recently he completed the 2019 season at Grange Park Opera as a chorus member performing in Don Carlos Verdi and Hansel and Gretel Humperdinck.

 In March 2013 Tom joined the chorus in Eugene Onegin, with a solo as Company Commander with Bury Court Opera.
 In October 2013 he performed as a soloist in Gregory Rose’s Danse Macbre and in December he sang as a soloist at the annual Corsely Hall Christmas Festival concert.
 In the summer of 2014 he was a chorus member in the Trinity Laban annual opera, Handel’s Belshazzar.
 In December 2015 he played the part of Masetto and The Commendatore in Don Giovanni for his college’s post-graduate opera scenes and in December of this year he played Papageno in Die Zauberflöte as part of the autumn term opera scenes.